-How do you decide what to plant in your garden?
+How do you decide what to plant in your Spring garden?

 Obviously it is worth your time and money to grow things that you will actually eat.
 Take a look at your diet and your grocery list and see what you can grow for yourself.

 What fruits and vegetables do you eat regularly?

 While some fruits and vegetables grow better and often taste better grown in cooler weather that doesn’t necessarily mean that you can’t grow them throughout the spring and summer.